Or-Blank/Final-project-BCR-Lineage-Tracer/README.md

 ## Background: ##
 * During an immune response, B cells in our body undergo clonal expansion and affinity maturation in order to produce a large pool of high‑affinity, antigen‑specific antibodies that can neutralize the pathogens more effectively.
-As part of this process, the cells accumulate somatic hypermutations (SHM) in their BCR sequences to improve the antigen.
+As part of this process, the cells accumulate somatic hypermutations (SHM) in their BCR sequences, specifically in the V(D)J region, to improve the antigen.

 * B cell lineage trees map the evolutionary "family history" of B cell clones as they mutate and divide during an immune response - all originated from one B cell.